Iowa disaster prompts Nevada Dems to drop caucus tech plan

 “We will not be employing the same app or vendor used in the Iowa caucus,” McCurdy said.
 “We had already developed a series of backups and redundant reporting systems, and are currently evaluating the best path forward.”

-Molly Forgey, a spokeswoman for the party, said the party will not use the original app developed by the original vendor, Shadow.
-The party is evaluating its options and does not rule out using another app to tabulate results.
-Forgey did not immediately have details on the other options.
+During a conference call with reporters late Tuesday afternoon, the party’s executive director Alana Mounce had few answers but confirmed the party would not use apps developed by the vendor Shadow Inc., which was behind the technology used in Iowa.

 Democrats in Nevada had planned to use more technology than Iowa in their Feb.
 22 caucuses.
-They had announced plans to use two apps: one to tabulate results and a second preloaded onto tablets for voters to use at caucus sites to cast online votes during four days of early voting.
+They had announced plans to use two apps: one to tabulate results, as Iowa did, and a second app preloaded onto tablets for voters to use at caucus sites to cast online votes during four days of early voting.

+The party has not ruled out using another app to tabulate results, Mounce said, but has no list of other technology vendors right now that they’re pursuing or talking to in order to use a different app.

+Mounce did not answer a question about how the party could find a new app to use in such a short time frame, instead reiterating that the party was evaluating its options.

 The Nevada Democratic Party paid Shadow Inc. $58,000 for technology services in August, according to the party’s spending reports filed with the Federal Election Commission.
 The party’s state-based fundraising reports shows additional payments totaling about $50,000 in October and December.